 As always, we would like the thank our outstanding panel of industry leaders for sharing their insights and experiences, and to our host Olivia Sharp.

-Karen Jackson, Managing Director and Lawyer at Didlaw
+Chaired by Karen Jackson, Managing Director and Lawyer at Didlaw

 Nathan Clements, Chief People Officer at SSP Group PLC